utopia2046/Doc/md/Unity in Action Learning Notes.md

 | Notice that Unity uses a left-handed coordinate system, as do many 3D art applications.

+Scene Navigation:

+- Drag to move; right click drag or Alt drag to rotate; wheel or Alt right drag to zoom
+- Use the Flythrough mode to fly around the Scene view in first-person, hold right key, WASD to move left/right/forward/backward, and the Q and E keys to move up and down
+- Shift click center of Gizmo to reset it to default perspective view.

 <!--
 TODO: unfinished below here